dentolos19/namestamp/README.md

 # Photos Renamer

-A script for easily renaming your pictures and videos according to their dates!
+A simple tool for easily renaming your pictures and videos according to their dates!

 ## Usage